RoozbehBandpey/Ahab/CKA/01_core_concepts.md

     * Deployment `apps/v1`
 * `kind`: The kind refers to the type of object we're trying to create can be `Pod`, `Service`, `ReplicaSet`, `Deployment` etc.,
 * `metadata` is the data about the object, like its name, labels etc., this is in a form of dictionary.
 Everything under metadata is indented and the number of spaces does not matter.
 Labels is also a dictionary and it can have any arbitrary key/values.
-* `specs` is a dictionary containing information n about the image
+* `spec` is a dictionary containing information n about the image
     * `containers` is list or array as the pods can have multiple containers in them. the dash `-` before the name indicates that this is an item in the list.

 ```yml